vinodpgowda/flower-image-classifier/README.md

 ## Kaggle Profile

-For more details and to explore other Kaggle competitions and notebooks, visit my Kaggle profile: [My Kaggle Profile](https://www.kaggle.com/vinodpgowda).
+For more details and to explore other Kaggle notebooks, visit my Kaggle profile: [My Kaggle Profile](https://www.kaggle.com/vinodpgowda).